scipp/scipp/doc/prototype.md

 - If units are handled at runtime, we cannot attach units to each single data point.
   Thus, iterators and index-based access is bypassing the unit handling and is thus unsafe.
+  - If we provide operator-overloads for `BinEdges` and `Counts`, units can be checked at runtime.
+    Any custom operation that is not using solely such built-in overloads can break units.
+    Note that using operator overloads is not possible if access is based on ranges or iterators.
+    - If wrapped in `HistogramView`, `HistogramView` can have/check unit.
+    - If we had a unified vector of, e.g., `Counts` for all spectra, updating the unit is in conflict with our common threading over spectra.
+  - Custom operations using iterators or indices into a histogram would bypass units.
+    If client code tries to do the "right thing" and attempts operation with units, they will get a compilation failure, encouraging not using units, i.e., the *opposite* of what we want.
 - If we handle units at compile time, we can correctly handle units in all operations using single data points.
-  However, this brings us back to the problem of a large variety of workspaces types that is too large to handle.
+  However, this brings us back to the problem of a large variety of workspaces types that is probably too large to handle.

 ### Iteration